getcarina/getcarina.com/_troubleshooting/2016-02-09-troubleshooting-swarm-affinity.md

 1. Create an account on a public Docker registry.

 1. Log in to the registry from the command line.
-Your credentials will be saved to `~/.docker/config.json`.
+Your credentials are saved to `~/.docker/config.json`.
     Replace `<registry>` with the the registry's domain name, such as `quay.io`.

     ```
     $ docker login <registry>